 - Contacting the student’s designated confidential contact person(s) or designated emergency contact person(s)

 - Contacting others who may know the student (parents, guardians, roommates, and friends)

 - Contacting employers and associates, if known

-- Contacting the student’s professor to ascertain the student’s recent attendance in class
+- Contacting the student’s professors to ascertain the student’s recent attendance in class

 - Attempting to locate the student’s vehicle

-- Searching campus locations to find the student and utilizing the student’s ID picture for assistance in obtaining pertinent information
+- Searching campus locations to find the student and using the student’s ID picture for assistance in obtaining pertinent information

 - Contacting roommates, floor mates, known friends, family, faculty members or advisors to seek information on last sighting or additional contact information

-- Checking the student’s social networking sites (e.g. Facebook, Twitter, etc.)
+- Checking the student’s social networking sites (e.g. Facebook, Twitter, Instagram, Snapchat, etc.)

 - Any other investigative measures as determined by CSU and law enforcement officials